Early Childhood at John Septimus Roe Anglican Community School is the foundation in which we build the necessary skills for lifelong success.

 Children’s emergent learning and developmental outcomes should foster children to:

-On each campus, the Kindergarten Centre is a self-contained facility where resources both inside and outside are carefully planned each day to maximise student learning and interests including nature play outdoor areas.
+The Kindergarten Centre at JSRACS is a self-contained facility where resources both inside and outside are carefully planned each day to maximise student learning and interests including nature play outdoor areas.
 Students in Kindergarten have access to specialist teachers for Art, Library, Music and Physical Education.

 In Kindergarten, children are assessed for speech development and fine and gross motor control.
 Identified students may undergo further assessment through the services of a qualified Speech Therapist and/or Occupational Therapist, with recommendations supplied to teaching staff and parents to coordinate support for the student.
 Early identification and intervention are key to ensuring all students are given as equal footing as possible before commencing formal education.